inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |                                                                     | 9.
 Presenting the damages and losses assessment using a diagram  |                                                            |                                       |                        |                            |                               |
 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+---------------------------------------+------------------------+----------------------------+-------------------------------+

-**Training of Trainer Workshop for Contingency Planning using OSM, QGIS, and InaSAFE**
+**Training of Trainer workshop for contingency planning using OSM, QGIS, and InaSAFE**

 **Standard Competency:**
-Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS, and |project_name| in their respective region.
+Participant can be a workshop facilitator to teach data collection and data analysis through OSM, QGIS, and |project_name| in their respective region.

 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+---------------------------------------+------------------------+----------------------------+-------------------------------+
 | Basic competency                                                    | Indicator                                                        | Core material                                              | Learning Activity                     | Time Allocation        | Assessment                 | Learning Sources              |